cognigami/idb-example/index.md

 		}
 ```

 9\.
-Before we define our database schema, let’s add another global constant to track the name of our Object Store object.
+Before we define our database schema, let’s add another global constant to track the name of our ObjectStore object.
 This constant reduces the opportunity for bugs arising from mistyping the name of the ObjectStore.

 Add the following line between the `db` global variable and the `result` handle at the top of the `script` element.